 The false teachers were local people from Crete who had picked up false doctrines from various sources.
 They were getting into the various churches and causing havoc.
 Their motive was money.
 Their consciences were corrupted and they are described as insubordinate, empty talkers, deceivers, liars, evil beasts, lazy gluttons, unbelieving, detestable, disobedient and unfit for any good work.

 What were they teaching?

 It is difficult to know exactly what was being taught, but it seems it was a mixture, with a strong influence of Judaism, and some early Gnosticism in it.
 It seems to have similarities with the problems in Ephesus that Timothy was sent to sort out (1 Tim 1:3), but more Jewish.
-It seems the reference to "controversies and genealogies" point to it not being pure Judaism, as in Galatians and Acts 15.
+The reference to controversies and genealogies would imply that it is not pure Judaism, as in Galatians and Acts 15.
 False teaching in the New Testament seems to be either Jewish legalism, Gnosticism, or various combinations of both.

 How did this affect the church?